Annaamalai: Filming

 Annaamalai was launched with a puja at the Lord Ganapathi temple within AVM Studios.
 Principal photography began on 11 March 1992.
 The muhurat shot involved Annaamalai breaking a coconut and praying in a temple.
 After the muhurat shot, the first scene to be filmed was a comedy scene where Annaamalai would save Ashok, who has been brought to court for a minor offence.
 Krissna removed the scene from the final cut as he felt it had no bearing on the script.
 The introductory song "Vanthenda Paalkaaran" was shot at Ooty.
-Krissna wanted the picturisation of the song to be vibrant and colourful like the songs of Bollywood films starring Amitabh Bachchan.
-The scene in the song where Annaamalai shows his face to the camera was extended in slow motion by Krissna as fans would feel as if he was looking towards the audience.
+Krissna wanted the picturisation of the song to be vibrant and colourful like the songs of Hindi films starring Amitabh Bachchan.
+The scene in the song where Annaamalai shows his face to the camera was extended in slow motion by Krissna so it would feel if he was looking towards the audience.
 The song was choreographed by Prabhu Deva.
 While filming the scene where Annaamalai challenges Ashok and Gangadharan after they demolish his house, the makers decided to include wind, rain and lightning in the background to show how Mother Nature was angry at the wrongs meted out to Annaamalai.